chaturay/serverless-artillery/README.md

 ```
 slsart invoke --stage <your-unique-stage-name>
 ```
-Please note that by default `slsart invoke` command will look for `script.yml` file in your local folder.
-If you gave a different name to your `yml` file or if it is not located in the folder from where you are running the command, then you need to use `-p` option of `slsart invoke` command and pass the required file name/path.
-See `slsart invoke --help` for more details.

 At the end of the test serverless-artillery will generate a report of the test. **Please note that this report is generated only for small load.** See [here](#providing-a-data-store-to-view-the-results-of-your-performance-test) for details.